 You can now import a GEDCOM (family tree) file into WATO.
 Click 'Import GEDCOM' below and select your file.
 You can then select a person from the tree and the site will extract all their descendants.

 (only text files downloaded from this tool will work!)

-Please browse for your tree data file (this is a text file; only a file downloaded from this tool will work!)
+This is a text file; only a file downloaded from this tool will work